Email Copywriting: 19 Proven Formulas to Use on Your Next Campaign

 That’s why you include a CTA in every email.
 The call to action tells your reader what to do next.
 But we’ll get into that more later.

 Your emails need to represent your brand in the best possible light.
-Rewrite and revise each email until it says exactly what you want it to communicate — nothing more, nothing less.
+Rephrase and revise each email until it says exactly what you want it to communicate — nothing more, nothing less.

 Will every single subscriber open and convert on your email?
-No. That’s not the case for any business owner I know.
-However, you can increase your conversion rates for your emails by following these email copywriting tips and tricks.
+No. That’s not the case for any business owner we know.
+However, following these email copywriting tips and tricks can increase your email conversion rates.

 Nobody likes a marketing automaton.
 Show you understand how your subscribers feel.